SauhaardW/FitHub/doc/backend-doc.md

     Updates the currently authenticated user's data
 - `POST /api/login`
     Attempts to log into a user account using the username/password in request body.
+- `POST /api/like-status`
+    Takes a likeStatus parameter and a workoutID and updates the user's like status on a workoutID
+- `GET /api/get-like-ratio`
+    Takes a workoutID and responds with the like ratio details for that workout

 #### Exercise
 - `GET /api/exercise/filter`